kanav99/github-java-ctf/README.md

 And as mentioned in the challenge page, I get 0 results.

-### 1.4 and 1.5 Partial Flow to the rescue and Identifying a missing taint step
+### 1.4 Partial Flow to the rescue

+To debug why we get no result, we use Partial Flow analysis.
+We know that we have a vulnerability in the file `SchedulingContraintSetValidator.java`, so we set the source to the formal parameter of this method.

 ```codeql
 /**